-In March 2019, the Vulcan to the Sky Trust were priviledged to organise a special evening in the wonderful surroundings of Gatwick Aviation Museum.
+In March 2019, the Vulcan to the Sky Trust were privileged to organise a special evening in the wonderful surroundings of Gatwick Aviation Museum.
 The guest speaker was Ian Whittle, son of Sir Frank Whittle – the greatest aero-engineer of the twentieth century.
 Ian gave a presentation on his father’s childhood and the influence early aviation pioneers had on him in seeking a career in the RAF.

 Ian’s talk featured the full story of jet turbine development and the various struggles faced by his father.